ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 it can be like this ...

-> — "It can be like that, *[ non celibacy is not obtrusive for the one who is not celibate ... ]*"
+> — "It can't be like that, *[ non celibacy is not obtrusive for the one who is not celibate ... ]*"
 >
 > — "Whatever. *[ I love music | ... ]*
 >